embedly/embedly-docs/faq.rst

 Why Embedly?
 ^^^^^^^^^^^^
-Because it's the easiest way to embed content.
+Because it's the easiest way to present rich content and create user experiences.
 In less then 10 minutes, you can embed content from hundreds of providers and generate rich previews for any URL on the web.

 Here's a quote from James Patterson, the Platform Lead at Yammer: